Armor

 The Armored Citadel

 Prior to the First World War, naval architects tried to provide some degree of armor protection to most parts of a warship.
 However, starting with the battleships of the Nevada class, this total protection philosophy gave way to an "all or nothing" philosophy in which those portions of a warship that could not be given heavy armor protection were given no protection at all.
+This was largely a response to improvements in long-range gunnery, which suggested that battle would likely take place out of the range of secondary guns.
 The portion of the ship protected by heavy armor typically extended from the forward turret to the aft turret and included the magazine and machinery spaces.
 This portion of the ship was known as the citadel.
 Most of the bow and stern of the ship and the upper decks were given nothing more than splinter protection.

-At a minimum, the citadel consisted of a belt of armor on each side of the ship covering the area close to the waterline.
+The main element of the armor protecting the citadel was a belt of armor on each side of the ship covering the area close to the waterline.
 This belt protected the magazines and machinery spaces, which were usually located at or below the waterline.
 Small belts were fashioned from single plates, while larger belts could be fashioned from multiple plates locked together to avoid weakness at seams.
 Though substantial over its entire length and width, the belt was not necessarily uniform.
 It tended to be somewhat thicker where it was protecting magazine spaces, the most vulnerable part of a warship, and to taper off in thickness below the waterline.
 There was considerable variation in how much protection was provided below the waterline, ranging from minimal protection to the very deep belt on the King George V-class battleships.

-The better armor systems included armored bulkheads closing off the ends of the belts.
+The ends of the belts were closed by armored bulkheads.
 These were typically equal in thickness to the belts, extended to the level of the armored deck, and were joined to it.
 Thus, the vital spaces were protected by an armored box that offered protection from shells coming in from almost any direction and range.

 Turrets and Conning Tower